Shanghai Blues

-Shanghai Blues (上海之夜) is a Hong Kong comedy film directed and produced by Tsui Hark in his producing debut, which had its premiere in September 1984.
-Kenny Bee, Sylvia Chang and Sally Yeh starred in this film.
-The music is composed by Wong Jim.
-The film has been selected as one of the Top 10 Chinese films of 1984 at Hong Kong International Film Festival.
+Shanghai Blues (上海之夜 (The Shanghai Night)) is a 1984 Hong Kong period romantic comedy directed and produced by Tsui Hark, and starring Kenny Bee, Sylvia Chang, Sally Yeh, and Loletta Lee.
+The score was composed by James Wong Jim.

 This was the first film that Hark produced under his new company, Film Workshop.
+It was nominated in eight categories at the 4th Hong Kong Film Awards, including for Best Film, Best Director, and Best Actress (for Sylvia Chang).

 Plot

-Dung Gwok-man and Aak-suk are both clowns at a Shanghai night club, and after the outbreak of the Second Sino-Japanese War, Gwok-man is seized by patriotic zeal, and prepares to join the army.
-As the Japanese fighter planes attack Shanghai, Gwok-man meets a young girl named Aak-syu while they are sheltering together from the bombs under Suzhou Bridge and they fall in love, promising each other to meet at Suzhou Bridge after the war.
-Ten years pass, and Gwok-man returns to Shanghai to look for Aak-syu, but only meets several vagrant veterans.
+Tung Kwok-man and "Uncle Twenty" are both clowns at a Shanghai night club, and after the outbreak of the Second Sino-Japanese War, Kwok-man is seized by patriotic zeal, and prepares to join the army.
+As the Japanese fighter planes attack Shanghai, Kwok-man meets a young girl named Shu-shu, while they are sheltering together from the bombs under Suzhou Bridge and they fall in love, promising each other to meet at Suzhou Bridge after the war.

-At this time Aak-syu has become a dance hostess at Bat-je-sing nightclub.
-One day she runs into Dang-zai, a scatterbrained girl who is new in town and has had all her money stolen, and she lets Dang-zai live in her room, not realising that their upstairs neighbour is Gwok-man.
-One day, Aak-syu's teenage maid at the club is molested by a pervert and Aak-syu herself is beaten for helping her and in the farcical chaos, she is bundled on stage and sings in an impromptu number, which attracts a plutocrat's attention.
-This man wants to marry her, but Aak-syu haughtily refuses him.
+Ten years pass, and Kwok-man returns to Shanghai to look for Shu-shu, but only meets several vagrant veterans.
+At this time Shu-shu has become a taxi dancer at a nightclub.
+One day she runs into "Stool", a scatterbrained girl who is new in town and has had all her money stolen, and she lets Stool live in her room, not realising that their upstairs neighbour is Kwok-man.
+One day, Shu-shu's teenage maid at the club is molested by a pervert and Shu-shu herself is beaten for helping her and in the farcical chaos, she is bundled on stage and sings in an impromptu number, which attracts a plutocrat's attention.
+This man wants to marry her, but Shu-shu haughtily refuses him.

-Dang-zai takes part in a beauty contest to be the city's "Calendar Queen" quite by chance, thinking that she is going to be interviewed for the position of kindergarten teacher.
-Accidentally, she is chosen as the winner by the wealthy old lady who sponsors the contest, because Dang-zai looks plainer than the rest and she does not want her husband to seduce the new "Calendar Queen".
-At the same time, "Shanghai Blues", a song composed by Gwok-man, is chosen by a famous singer Zau Siu-sin, and suddenly becomes a smash hit with the Shanghai people.
-One day it rains very heavily, Gwok-man and Aak-syu share an umbrella, they return to Gwok-man's home together, but are encountered by Dang-zai, who is in love with Gwok-man unrequitedly.
-Another day, Gwok-man saves Ask-syu when she is annoyed by some ruffians.
+Stool takes part in a beauty contest to be the city's "Calendar Queen" quite by chance, thinking that she is going to be interviewed for the position of kindergarten teacher.
+Accidentally, she is chosen as the winner by the wealthy old lady who sponsors the contest, because Stool looks plainer than the rest and she does not want her husband to seduce the new "Calendar Queen".
+At the same time, "Shanghai Blues", a song composed by Kwok-man, is chosen by a famous singer Chow Siu-sin, and suddenly becomes a smash hit with the Shanghai people.
+One day it rains very heavily, Kwok-man and Shu-shu share an umbrella, they return to Kwok-man's home together, but are encountered by Stool, who is in love with Kwok-man unrequitedly.
+Another day, Kwok-man saves Shu-shu when she is annoyed by some ruffians.